Virginia Supreme Court: Shipyards Owe Duty to Families (Quisenberry, 2018)

 Secondary (take-home) asbestos exposure occurs when asbestos fibers are carried home on workers’ clothing, hair, or skin and then inhaled or ingested by family members.
 Washing contaminated clothes was a common route of exposure, particularly for wives and children of asbestos workers.

 In Quisenberry v.
-Huntington Ingalls Inc., the court ruled 4-3 that employers owe a duty of care to workers’ family members when the employer knew or should have known that asbestos fibers would be carried home and harm others.
+Huntington Ingalls Inc. (Record No. 171494, decided Oct.
+11, 2018), the court ruled 4-3 that employers owe a duty of care to workers’ family members when the employer knew or should have known that asbestos fibers would be carried home and harm others.
 The ruling allows wrongful death claims against employers for secondary exposure.

-Virginia, California, Louisiana, Delaware, and Washington recognize employer take-home liability for secondary asbestos exposure.
-Other states have not definitively ruled or have rejected such claims.
+Virginia, California, Louisiana, Delaware, New Jersey, and several other jurisdictions recognize employer take-home liability for secondary asbestos exposure.
+States including Pennsylvania, Illinois, Maryland, Michigan, and New York have rejected such claims.
 Jurisdiction is critical in these cases.

 Potentially.
 In states recognizing take-home liability, you may have claims against the employer.
 You may also have claims against asbestos product manufacturers regardless of state.
 An attorney experienced in asbestos litigation can evaluate your specific circumstances.